Making your own compost is a practice that helps the environment through recycling waste.

 - Green garden waste: leaves, lawn trimmings, weeds, flowers, etc…

 Be careful!
-Check that none of this waste has been subjected to chemical treatment.
+Check that none of this waste has been sprayed with chemicals

-- Ashes can be composted or also kept for fertilizer and slug control.
+- Ashes can be composted or set aside for direct fertilizing and slug control

 Banned waste to not throw into the compost